ebkalderon/bastille/README.md

       `setfsuid` and `capset` are per-thread rather than per-process, and any times that Bastille does call `setuid`, we are in a separate child process).
-- [x] Unshare the user namespace (WIP, always on; will add the option to toggle off if requested, should Bastille detect the process is `setuid`).
+- [x] Unshare the user namespace (always on; will add the option to toggle off if requested, should Bastille detect the process is `setuid`).
 - [x] Unshare the network namespace (WIP, successfully unshares and creates a local loopback device, but the interface has some configuration issues).